This is step 3c of local inventory ads setup.

 After you’ve registered your feed, you can upload your data to Merchant Center.
 We recommend creating a schedule for your upload so your data is sent to Merchant Center automatically.
 Learn more about available upload methods.

-Important: If you submit a file that only has the headers to the local products feed or local product inventory feed, we will not surface any local items. (e.g. you upload a blank feed without item or store information).
+Important: If you submit a file that only has the headers to the local products feed or local product inventory feed, we will not surface any local items (for example, you upload a blank feed without item or store information).

 Each of your data feeds for local inventory ads should be uploaded as frequently as possible to ensure your information is fresh and accurate.
 We recommend the following minimum upload frequency for each feed: